The Thick of It: Critical reception

-The fourth and final series of the show has a Rotten Tomatoes score of 88% based on 16 review, with an average score of 7.30/10.
+The fourth and final series has a Rotten Tomatoes score of 88% based on 16 reviews, with an average score of 7.30/10.
 It is also the only series to have a critical consensus on the site, which reads: "Armando Ianucci's gloriously profane satire concludes at the peak of its dyspeptic hilarity, combining its withering eye for political machinations and its Shakespearean flow of curse words to deliver a harrowingly funny sendoff."
-James Poniewozik, writing for TIME, found that "the political specificity" of the show's situations "give it bite.
+James Poniewozik, writing for Time, found that "the political specificity" of the show's situations "give it bite.
 And the way it draws its various characters gives it a kind of poignance for all its hard-hearted cynicism.
-Political satires like to depict pols as self-interested, cold professionals who have traded in their ideals, and that’s plenty true here.
-But Mannion and the various staffers are also simply imperfect people, fallen short of their ambitions and stuck in what are–for all the perks and access to power–often lousy, exhausting, crappy jobs, which grind them down and smother their personal lives."
+Political satires like to depict pols as self-interested, cold professionals who have traded in their ideals, and that's plenty true here.
+But Mannion and the various staffers are also simply imperfect people, fallen short of their ambitions and stuck in what are—for all the perks and access to power—often lousy, exhausting, crappy jobs, which grind them down and smother their personal lives."
 Anthony Paletta of New York magazine also wrote positively of the show's characterizations, noting their "genuine consciences" at various points.
 He also praised the show for its "startlingly versatile obscenity."
 A few critics, however, expressed reservations regarding the final series.
 Graeme Thornson of The Arts Desk, for example, felt that "[t]ime [had] rounded off some of the sharp edges" of the show, but conceded that "it still delivers a highly generous helping of belly laughs per minute."
 Sam Wollaston of The Guardian was more critical, writing: "There is an unsubtlety, a too-obviousness, about it that makes me wonder whether Armando Iannucci, what with all his other projects like [sic] taking over America and the world, had let his eye off this one."

 Awards

 The series has been the recipient of a number of awards, particularly from the BAFTA.
-Series 1 won both "Best Situation Comedy" and Chris Langham won "Best Comedy Performance" at the 2006 BAFTA Television Awards, with Peter Capaldi being nominated for the same award in 2006 and 2008.
-Capaldi won the BAFTA for "Best Male Comedy Performance" at the 2010 awards, with Rebecca Front winning "Best Female Comedy Performance".
-The series was also declared the "Best Situation Comedy".
-Additionally, the series won "Best Situation Comedy" from the Royal Television Society in 2006 and 2010, and won Broadcasting Press Guild Awards in 2006 and 2010 for "Best Sitcom" and "Best Writing Team".
+Series 1 won both Best Situation Comedy and Chris Langham won Best Comedy Performance at the 2006 BAFTA Television Awards, with Peter Capaldi being nominated for the same award in 2006 and 2008.
+Capaldi won the BAFTA for Best Male Comedy Performance at the 2010 awards, with Rebecca Front winning Best Female Comedy Performance.
+The series was also declared the Best Situation Comedy.
+Additionally, the series won Best Situation Comedy from the Royal Television Society in 2006 and 2010, and won Broadcasting Press Guild Awards in 2006 and 2010 for Best Sitcom and Best Writing Team.